-CNA Financial provides cross-continental coverage.
-The company is an umbrella organization for a wide range of insurance providers, including Continental Casualty and Continental Insurance.
+CNA Financial is an umbrella organization for a wide range of insurance providers, including Continental Casualty and Continental Insurance.
 It primarily provides commercial policies, such as workers' compensation, auto, and general liability.
 CNA also sells specialty insurance including professional liability (doctors, lawyers, and architects) and vehicle warranty service contracts.
-The firm offers commercial surety bonds (through CNA Surety), risk management, claims administration, and information services.
-Its products are sold by independent agents and brokers in the US and through partners abroad.
-Holding company Loews owns 90% of CNA.
+The firm offers commercial surety bonds (through

-The company has pared back its operations to strictly commercial property/casualty policies over the years.
-Most of its non-core insurance products are in run-off, including a few remaining life, annuity, and pension products, as well as accident and health insurance.
+Most of CNA Financial's non-core insurance products are in run-off, including a few remaining life, annuity, and pension products, as well as accident and health insurance.

 CNA is headquartered in Chicago and has offices throughout the US and Canada; it also has locations in Europe and Asia.

 In the US, independent agents and brokers market CNA products, while partners handle the coverage abroad.
 It primarily targets companies in the health care, manufacturing, education, financial services, and construction industries.